argoproj/argo-workflows/docs/argo-server-sso.md

 ```

 Now, for the the namespace that you own, configure a service account which would allow members of your team to perform operations in your namespace.
 Make sure that the precedence of the namespace service account is higher than the precedence of the login service account.
-Create approprite role that you want to grant to this serviceaccount and bind it with a role-binding.
+Create appropriate role that you want to grant to this serviceaccount and bind it with a role-binding.

 ```yaml
 apiVersion: v1